If you’re reading this, you probably already know what a dental implant is.

 How long does a dental implant take?

-Getting a dental implant – placing the post, healing, and getting a crown – takes 3 to 6 months on average.
+Getting a dental implant – placing the post, healing, and getting a crown – takes three to six months… This text opens a new tab to the Healthline website….

 If you need an extraction or bone graft beforehand or experience complications, that’ll add more time.